modelstar-labs/docs/docs/tutorials/churn-prediction-inside-snowflake/index.md

 ### What's churn and why business teams track it
 Customer churn is one of the most important metrics for subscription-based business.
 It directly measures how many customers stop paying for a product or service, which tells how much customers value your product.

-For example, this graph is churn rates of Disney streaming products in the past 2 years.
+For example, this graph shows churn rates of Disney streaming products in the past 2 years.
 It shows the bundle product has the lowest churn rate, and the rate is quite stable over the 2-year's period.

 <img src={DisneyData} width="450"/>

-A growing business need to keep acquiring new customers, and prevent exiting ones from churning as well.
+A growing business needs to keep acquiring new customers, while prevent exiting ones from churning as well.
 It's more cost efficient if a company's business team can identify customers who are about to churn, and take actions to delight them before they leave.

 ### A common process to run churn analysis